- How it Works

 While initially it was challenging to adapt to a fully remote marketing strategy, the situation guided us to be more proactive with our own online presence, such as upgrading our website (soon to come) and hosting online events.

 To expand, Synthace has successfully hosted several customer testimonial-based webinars, a series of expert-led “Synthace Online Demos” that give deeper dives into the interface of our software platform, a Virtual Bytes & Biology event, and more.
-Our next event is a panel discussion around optimising and transforming lab productivity after the COVID-19 disruption (watch on demand).
+Our next event is a panel discussion around optimizing and transforming lab productivity after the COVID-19 disruption (watch on demand).

 Despite the success we have had with our own events, we were keen to return to industry-wide events to learn how other companies have been adapting.
 BioProcess International Europe was the first major online conference that we have taken part in since February.